-Model Based Enterprise (MBE) is a company wide initiative to augment 3D models with additional information to create new documentation deliverables beyond engineering.
+In a Model-Based Enterprise (MBE) initiative, a company augments 3D models with additional information to create new documentation deliverables beyond engineering.
 This includes, but is not limited to, the following:

 There are a few reasons an organization would pursue this initiative, including: